top of page

 We accept referrals from the whole of the UK, from care coordinators, community mental health teams, social workers, hospitals or other professionals working directly with the person.
 Placements are typically funded through the resident's local authority or the NHS.
 If you are a family member or someone looking for support through our communities, please ask your clinical team to make a referral where possible.

-To make a referral, please email our referrals team with supporting documents such as:
+To make a referral, please complete the form below or email our referrals team with supporting documents such as:

 FAQs